 People often look at statistics and status’ and use those as reasons not to be somewhere.
 I look at statistics a little differently.
 All of what I told you above is why I teach at my school.
 It’s why I get up everyday and teach my heart out.
 It’s why I don’t have time for the cute stuff.

-My first year of teaching, like most teachers, I was very aware of the perfect Pinterest classrooms.
+In my first year teaching, I was like most teachers, and very aware of the “perfect” Pinterest classrooms.
 Don’t get me wrong, I love anything that is aesthetically pleasing….who doesn’t?!
 More and more though, I was seeing too many “cute” activities and too little rigor.
 Activities that would get people to “pin, pin, pin” or “like, like, like,” but none that had much substance to move our struggling readers.

 I am lucky enough to work for one of the best principals in our county, and under her training, I have learned a lot about choosing rigor over looks.
 The experience of working for this amazing woman taught me how to properly vet materials for quality before giving them over to my students.
 I don’t choose the craftivity; I rarely, if ever, even do them.
 Instead, I choose what I know is going to give my students the maximum instructional value, because our school just doesn’t have the time to “fluff” anything up.

-Enter in the Secret Stories….
-The past fall, I was looking for something — anything that could help fill the gaps in phonics with my struggling readers who were at least a grade level behind in reading.
-I was given the opportunity to loop with my class, and so was well aware of the gaps that they had.
+This past fall, I was looking for something — anything that could help fill the gaps in phonics with my struggling readers, who were at least a grade level behind in reading.
+I was given the opportunity to loop to third grade with my class, and so I was well aware of the gaps that they had.
 I went into this year knowing the holes that would need to be filled, but not knowing HOW I was going to fill them.